iorchard/sparring/README.rst

 * perfbot: performance testing robot (Not yet included!
 It will be included in the future.)

-Use sparring command to run them.
+Use docker command to run them.

 List test suites in funcbot::